legenscandary/scan/README.md

 # Legenscandary

-An automatic scan server software for scanners with document feeder.
+Turn your document scanner into a scan server that can scan multi-page documents and make them available on the network (PDFs in a Samba/Windows share) as automatically as possible, without manual input.
 It creates multi-page PDFs with selectable text (OCR) by just one button press.

-## Simple Use
+## tl;dr - Summary

-1. A stack of documents is processed after pressing the button on the scanner.
+- A stack of documents is processed after pressing the button on the scanner.
-2. Front and back of each sheet of paper is scanned and stored in a PDF file.
+- Front and back of each sheet of paper is scanned and stored in a PDF file.
-3. OCR is employed to make the text searchable & selectable in the PDF.
+- OCR is employed to make the text searchable & selectable in the PDF.
-4. Empty pages are detected and removed during the process.
+- Empty pages are detected and removed during the process.
-5. Each resulting PDF file is named after the first date found in the document along with the first few word encountered.
+- Each resulting PDF file is named after the first date found in the document along with the first few word encountered.
-6. All generated PDF files and the scanned images are made easily accessible in the local network on a samba share (Windows network share).
+- All generated PDF files and the scanned images are made easily accessible in the local network on a samba share (Windows network share).

-## Advanced Use

 Special command sheets allow to switch between different modes of operation: